dronecan/dronecan.github.io/GUI_Tool/User_guide.md

 ## Bus Monitor, Plotter, etc

-UAVCAN GUI Tool provides a bunch of other features, which are considered self-documenting and therefore not described here.
+DroneCAN GUI Tool provides a bunch of other features, which are considered self-documenting and therefore not described here.
 If you find that not true, please [file a ticket](https://github.com/UAVCAN/gui_tool) or [contribute to this documentation](https://github.com/UAVCAN/uavcan.github.io).